valeriansaliou/sonic/CONTRIBUTING.md

 Sonic Contributing Guide
 ========================

-# 1️⃣ Get Started
+# Get Started

-- First of all, fork and clone this repo
+- First of all, fork and clone this repo;
-- Install Rust and Cargo (to build and test Sonic)
+- Install Rust and Cargo (to build and test Sonic);
-- Install NPM (for integration tests)
+- Install NPM (for integration tests);

 ## Build Sonic